pyta-uoft/website/index.md

 ### `self` as the first argument (E0213) {#E0213}

 The first parameter of a method should always be called `self`.
-While it is possible to name the first parameter something else, using the word `self` is a convention that is strongly adhered to by the Python community and makes it clear that we did not simply forget to add `self` or accidentally indented a function as a method.
+While it is possible to name the first parameter something else, using the word `self` is a convention that is strongly adhered to by the Python community and makes it clear that we did not simply forget to add `self` or accidentally intended a function as a method.

 ~~~~ {include="E0213_no_self_argument"}
 ~~~~